 A simple example of the concept of coincidence networks based on the morphological properties of the neuronal cells is depicted in Figure~\ref{fig:small_net}.
-Each neuron is represented by a respective node, while the coincidence similarity values are reflected as the width of the respective links.
-Therefore, strong links between two nodes indicate marked similarity (not only morphological, but also related to relative sizes) between the respective neurons.
-In addition, groups of more intensely interconnected nodes (modules or communities) indicate clusters possibly associated to the neuronal types.
+Each neuron is represented by a respective node, while the coincidence similarity values are reflected as the width (weight) of the respective links.
+Therefore, relatively stronger links between two nodes indicate marked similarity (not only morphological but also related to relative sizes) between the respective neurons.
+In addition, groups of more intensely interconnected nodes (modules or communities) indicate clusters possibly associated with the neuronal types.